YangZhang4065/AdaptationSeg/README.md

 This would evaluate both pre-trained SYNTHIA-FCN and adapted FCN over CityScape dataset and print both mean IoU.

 ## Note
 The original framework was implemented in Keras 1 with a custom transposed convolution ops.
 The performance might be slightly different from the ones reported in the paper.
+Also, some new commits in TF/Theano optimizer implementation after the code release has broken the losses' numerical stability.
+I have changed code's optimizer to SGD despite the original paper used Adadelta.
+You are welcome to try Adadelta/Adam however it seems that they will result in a NaN loss right after training starts.
+If the NaN problem persists, try to remove the label distribution loss from the training.

 ## Citation
 Please cite our paper if this code benefits your reseaarch: